Living in Saudi Arabia

 What is the shopping like?
 Can I find everything I need in the stores there?

-Most things that are available in North America and Europe are available in Saudi Arabia, with the exception of items that are prohibited, such as alcohol, material with explicit content, and pork products.
+Most things that are available in Europe are available in Saudi Arabia, with the exception of items that are prohibited, such as alcohol, material with explicit content, and pork products.

 The main things you need to know are: